 Using Unmanned Aerial Vehicle (UAV) technology, or drones, is quickly becoming the go-to surveying technique for monitoring coastal erosion in the UK.
 They can go where LiDAR systems can’t – many coastally eroded areas in the UK are particularly dangerous to access on foot, an obstacle which drones have no problem in overcoming.

-Even in harsh weather conditions, specially designed drones can fly over the coast, taking high-quality images and video footage of the constantly changing coastline.
+Even in harsh weather conditions, specially designed drone surveys can fly over the coast, taking high-quality images and video footage of the constantly changing coastline.

 However, because drones are moving objects, they are subject to data errors based on their proximity from the ground, and their constant motion.
 Coastal surveyors use GPS correction technology in order to ensure that the data they gather is as accurate as possible.